wikimedia/mediawiki-tools-scap/docs/scap2/commands.rst

 scap pull
 ---------
 :command:`scap pull` uses rsync to fetch MediaWiki code and configuration to the local host.
-It is typically called automatically on hosts during the execution of `scap sync`_.
+It is typically called automatically on hosts during the execution of `scap sync-world`_.

 .. program-output:: ../bin/scap pull --help
 .. seealso::